 To cancel, please contact our Customer Service team at 1-888-241-0076 toll free.

 Upon enrolling, you may have a trial membership period during which you can use all of the program benefits as much as you'd like.
-If you find the service isn't for you, you can cancel online before the end of the trial period and you won't be charged a membership fee.
-Alternatively, you can cancel by calling 1-800-316-8824 toll-free.
+If you find the service is not for you, you can cancel by calling 1-800-316-8824 before the end of the trial period and you won't be charged a membership fee.
 If you wish to continue with your membership after the trial period you agreed to, the membership fee will automatically be charged to the billing source authorized by you at the time of enrollment.
 Online enrollees will be charged a refundable $1.00 processing fee*, in accordance with the agreed-upon enrollment terms.